Alfeios: The question of the source

 The uppermost river is blighted by the open-pit mining of lignite.
-In 1969 the Megalopoli power company opened a lignite-burning facility to the NW of the city on the right bank of the Alfeios, finishing two plants in 1970 and one in 1975.
+In 1969 the Megalopoli power company opened a lignite-burning facility to the NW of the city on the right bank of the Alpheios, finishing two plants in 1970 and one in 1975.
 To obtain the lignite, they began strip-mining the region to the west of the city, working the mine southward, then eastward.
 Stripping essentially removed many meters of the hill.
 Areas so flattened were then planted with grass.
 Today the original strip mine is grassy, but the south is open over a rough rectangle 1.3 km N–S by 3.4 km E–W, or 4.4 km2.
 Despite the original sanguine engineering reports of how little land would be consumed, which are still being published, the open area is about 2.5% of the total valley area, with no end to expansion in sight.
 The main pollutants are the gases.
 White plumes from the plant facilities have become a feature of the Arcadia landscape.
 During unfavorable meteorological conditions an opaque smog hangs over the valley.

-The course of the Alfeios around the mined area is the natural one around the base of the hill.
+The course of the Alpheios around the mined area is the natural one around the base of the hill.
 Mining began on the slopes and worked its way down the hill.
 The river was not diverted or rerouted, as there is no other possible course.
 Rather, until recently, the river was respected as a border to the mine.
 Currently the mine has pushed across the river on the SW side of the hill.
 When the river is full, it occupies parts of the mine, giving it the appearance of a lake on the maps.
 The lake is, however, only an intermittent puddle.